marcusgia2505/classsExGameInstructions/docs/Run.rst

 - Participants should close all apps.
 Having other apps open might reduce the internet speed and therefore a well-functioning of classEx.

 - If the experiment has already started (and some decisions have already been entered), participants might not be able to join the experiment any more.
-This depends on the game, but is normally so after the first stage of a game has been concluded.
+This depends on the game, but usually joining is no longer possible after the first stage of a game has been concluded.

 - If participants are chosen randomly to receive their payoff, they should make screen-shots of their winner's notification to be sure to receive their payoff. (see `Disbursal of payoffs`_).